Suprana-Labs/Suprana/docs/src/operations/guides/validator-start.md

 #### System Clock

-Large system clock drift can prevent a node from properly participating in Solana's [gossip protocol](../../validator/gossip.md).
+Large system clock drift can prevent a node from properly participating in Suprana's [gossip protocol](../../validator/gossip.md).
 Ensure that your system clock is accurate.
 To check the current system clock, use:

 ```bash
 timedatectl